thepaperpilot/thepaperpilot.github.io/site/garden/decentralized-moderation/index.md

 For bots, sending those messages out quickly to a lot of people will cost an enormous amount of resources, making it infeasible.

 In theory this system should be customizable, where a user can change the difficulty of the challenge based on groups of people (e.g. people you follow, or are within a chain of followers) as well as per action taken.
 It should be able to completely disable challenges for certain users or in contexts like replying to you in a thread where you've already replied to them.

+The challenges could theoretically be for something useful, rather than just meaningless busywork.
+For example, hooking this up to Folding@Home or SETI@Home.
+There's already work being done to enable PoW calculations to have additional utility, and I believe it should be easier for something like this where the challenge is completely arbitrary rather than something like a blockchain where you also need to be hashing the state of the chain.